tc39/proposal-bind-operator/README.md

     BindExpression :
         :: MemberExpression

-- It is a Syntax Error if the derived *MemberExpression* is neither *MemberExpression : MemberExpression .
-Identifier* nor *MemberExpression : MemberExpression [ Expression ]*
+- It is a Syntax Error if the derived *MemberExpression* is not *MemberExpression : MemberExpression .
+Identifier*, *MemberExpression : MemberExpression [ Expression ]*, or *SuperProperty*

 - It is a Syntax Error if the derived *NewExpression* is *PrimaryExpression : CoverParenthesizedExpressionAndArrowParameterList* and